LigiKoshy/Demo_Repo/README.md

 # Demo_Repo
-This repo is for demo purpose.
+This repo is for demo purpose.Git operations are demonstrated here.
+This repo is for demostration for our team.